Sabo Nanono

-Sabo Nanono (born on April 11, 1946) is a Nigerian politician.
-He served as Minister of Agriculture and Rural Development appointed by President Muhammadu Buhari until being fired on September 1, 2021.
+Alhaji Muhammad Sabo Nanono (born 11 April 1946) is a Nigerian politician.
+He served as Minister of Agriculture and Rural Development appointed by President Muhammadu Buhari until being fired on 1 September 2021.

 Background and education

-Nanono was born on April 11, 1946 in Tofai, Gabasawa, Kano State.
+Nanono was born on 11 April 1946, in Tofai, Gabasawa, Kano State.
 He is married and has many children.
 He obtained his first school leaving certificate in Gwarba Primary School, Kano State and he obtained his Senior Secondary School Certificate from government secondary school, Kano.
 In 1972, Nanono received a Bachelor’s Degree in Business Administration from Ahmadu Bello University and a Master’s Degree in Public Policy and Administration from the University of Wisconsin-Madison in 1977.
 Thereafter in 1994, he attended an Advanced Management course at Harvard Business School in Boston.